How to prepare a webinar for impact

 September 04, 2020

-If you are a panelist or a moderator on a webinar, you want to prepare properly.
-Webinars are excellent marketing opportunities.
+Moderating a panel soon?
+If you need to do some panel moderation or webinar moderation, you want to prepare properly.
+Panels are excellent marketing opportunities.
 And they help build your profile.

-Webinar Panel Tip #1.
-It’s how you prepare
+Webinar Panel Moderation Tip #1.
+It’s how you prepare your panel

 - short phrases